-I collect and come up with a lot of interesting topics and titles.
+I collect and come up with a lot of exciting topics and titles.
 But none of them speaks to me.
 I’m craving for some inspiration.
 I need fresh ideas.
 I need to write about something, I need to write for you, my readers, anything interesting.
-I’m breathing in and I’m breathing out.
-I’m trying to focus but it’s not possible.
+I’m breathing in, and I’m breathing out.
+I’m trying to focus, but it’s not possible.
 The thought of having so many good topics in my head and not being able to write about them makes me angry.
 I have a creative block!
 I have a lack of concentration!

-What do I normally do when it comes to this?
+What do I usually do when it comes to this?
 What do I do?
-Usually, I turn my work place into my happy place, light up some candles, let fresh air into the room, turn on some meditation music that boosts creativity, sit behind my laptop, calm my mind and then I just write.
+Often, I turn my workplace into my happy place, light up some candles, let fresh air into the room, turn on some meditation music that boosts creativity, sit behind my laptop, calm my mind and then I just write.
 It always works for me.
 But this time I’m not in the mood for doing this.
 Today I feel like:

 All I can hear in my head is the echo of my voice: “write, write, write, write”.
 How can I write, if there’s only one word on repeat on my mind.
 I say to myself: “Stop!
 Step back.”
 Then everything stops for a very short moment.
 The calm before the storm.
 In the next second my head explodes: “Booooooom!”
 My head shatters into thousand tiny pieces which fly all over the place in slow motion.
 It’s like a waltz of diamonds, falling from the sky and dancing their way down to the ground in shine of the moonlight.
 If you take a closer look, you can notice that this shiny pieces are more than just fragments of what once was my head.
 Watching it closely you can recognize the tiniest of letters, some connected together in words, some even built sentences.
 But there are this individual letters that have no connectivity to other letters; flying freely all over the place in all their glory.
 As they all gather on the floor their shine slowly starts to fade, until I’m left all alone in the darkness.